CYRIAQU3/Mini-REST/README.md

 ### 3 - .Htaccess (optionnal)

-The default .htaccess is configured for url calling like :
+The default .htaccess is configured to pass parameters like this :
 ```sh
   /api/tablename/&parameter=value
 ```